4.4. Law of Total Probability and Bayes’ Rule

 2. then summing the probabilities.

-Try writing the steps down in mathematical notation and confirm that they are identical to applying the Law of Total Probability directly.
+Try writing these steps down in mathematical notation and confirm that they are identical to applying the Law of Total Probability directly.

-Example💡: Law of partitions and law of total probability
+Example💡: The Law of Partitions and the Law of Total Probability

 The tree diagram for the Indianapolis problem

 Recall the Indianapolis example from the previous section.
-What is the probabity that it rains?
+In this problem, what is the probabity that it rains?

 \[\begin{split}P(R) &= P(R \cap Sun) + P(R \cap Sat) + P(R \cap Fri) \\ &= P(Sun)P(R|Sun) + P(Sat)P(R|Sat) + P(Fri)P(R|Fri)\\ &= 1/10 + 1/8 + 3/40 \\ &= 0.1 + 0.125 + 0.075 \\ &= 0.3\end{split}\]